GrapheneCt/libvita2d_sys/README.md

 SceUID vita2d_get_shfbid(); //Returns shared fb id opened by application.
 This id can later be used to directly control shared fb from your application.
 ```

-**-BMP textures can only be used in all applications**
+**- BMP textures can only be used in all applications**

-**-PNG and JPEG textures can only be used in applications with "allow c heap" boot param != 0**
+**- PNG and JPEG textures can only be used in applications with "allow c heap" boot param != 0**

-**-If you want to use dynamic memory allocation in your application and "allow c heap" boot param is set to 0, sceClibMspace functions must be used**
+**- If you want to use dynamic memory allocation in your application and "allow c heap" boot param is set to 0, sceClibMspace functions must be used**

 ## INITIALIZATION